-- If you received the VPN connection failed due to unsuccessful domain name resolution error, it means that Cisco VPN isn't working properly due to DNS issues, preventing you from remotely connecting to your workplace.
+- The VPN connection failed due to unsuccessful domain name resolution error means that Cisco VPN isn't working properly due to DNS issues.

 Change your DNS settings